 According to the same study, a sedentary lifestyle contributes to cellulite.
 It would seem that sitting down for most of the day can weaken blood vessels decreasing blood flow to the adipose tissue (fat).
 It makes sense that a reduced blood flow would affect the fat tissues as we know that circulation delivers oxygen around the body, and our body needs oxygen.

 Exercise is key.
 Exercise improves blood flow and circulation and burns calories, reducing stored body fat – a two-pronged attack on cellulite.
 Even if you are not going to join a gym first thing tomorrow morning, becoming more active and moving from a seated position regularly throughout your day will help.

 Hmmm, I think I also read that collagen is involved in repairing the blood vessels walls…

 According to this study, retinol can help improve the appearance of cellulite.

 I use a retinol serum and a vitamin C with hyaluronic acid skin cream moisturizer as part of my daily skincare routine.
-I also carry out either a glycolic acid peel or salicylic acid masque once per week.
-I apply this routine to my butt as well as my face.
+Then I use a Glycolic acid peel or salicylic acid masque once per week and apply this routine to my butt as well as my face.